-No Lifetime Limits.
-Effective as of January 1, 2011, no insured group health plan or self-insured plan may impose a lifetime dollar limit on "essential health benefits," which includes preventive care, hospitalizations, pediatric services, mental health care and prescription drug coverage, among other benefits.
-By constrast, stand-alone dental and vision care and long-term care are not treated as "essential" for this purpose.
+- No Lifetime Limits.
+Effective as of January 1, 2011, no insured group health plan or self-insured plan may impose a lifetime dollar limit on "essential health benefits," as defined by the Department of Health and Human Services in forthcoming regulations.
+Dental and vision care, for example, may not be treated as "essential" for this purpose.
 Employers must review their plans to ensure that these limits are removed, including from out-of-network care and retiree medical plans, and must determine whether additional changes in plan design are required to avoid a correspondent increase in the cost of premiums.
-Employers also need to amend their plan materials to reflect these changes.

-Restrictions on Annual Limits.
-Effective as of January 1, 2011, the Department of Health and Human Services will set a cap on annual limits that may be imposed by group health plan or self-insured plan for essential health benefits.
+Employers also need to amend their plan materials to reflect these changes. - Restrictions on Annual Limits.
+Effective as of January 1, 2011, the Department of Health and Human Services will set a cap on annual limits that may be imposed by group health plan or self-insured plan for "essential health benefits," as defined in forthcoming regulations.
+It is expected that dental and vision care will not be "essential health benefits" for this purpose.
 Effective as of January 1, 2014, annual limits on essential health benefits may not be imposed at all.
 As with the elimination of lifetime limits, employers must take particular care to ensure that these annual limits are removed from all of their health care arrangements, including out-of-network coverage and retiree medical plans, and will want to consider whether additional changes in plan design may be required to avoid a correspondent increase in the cost of premiums.
-Employers must also amend their plan materials to reflect these changes.

-No Preexisting Exclusions.
+Employers must also amend their plan materials to reflect these changes. - No Preexisting Exclusions.
 Effective as of January 1, 2011, no insured group health plan or self-insured plan may impose a preexisting condition exclusion against a child under the age of 19, and effective as of January 1, 2014, no group health plan or self-insured plan may impose a preexisting condition exclusion on a participant of any age.
-Employers will need to amend their plan materials to reflect this change and must consider whether further changes in design are necessary to avoid an increase in premiums.
+Employers will need to amend their plan materials to reflect this change and must consider whether further changes in design are necessary to avoid an increase in premiums. - No Rescission.

-No Rescission.
 Effective as of January 1, 2011, no insured group health plan or self-insured plan may rescind coverage of any individual once the individual has already become a covered participant, unless the individual has committed fraud or made an intentional misrepresentation of material fact.
-Employers will need to amend their plan materials to reflect this new rule.

-No Reimbursement of Over the Counter Medications.
-Effective as of January 1, 2011, nonprescription medicines, other than insulin, will no longer be eligible for reimbursement under a health flexible spending account ("FSA"), health savings account ("HSA") or health reimbursement account ("HRA").
-Employers that maintain these plans must amend their plan materials and change their reimbursement procedures to monitor this restriction.

-Limit on Flexible Spending Accounts.
+Employers will need to amend their plan materials to reflect this new rule. - No Reimbursement of Over the Counter Medications.
+Effective as of January 1, 2011, non-prescription medicines, other than insulin, will no longer be eligible for reimbursement under a health flexible spending account ("FSA"), health savings account ("HSA") or health reimbursement account ("HRA").
+Employers that maintain these plans must amend their plan materials and change their reimbursement procedures to monitor this restriction. - Limit on Flexible Spending Accounts.
 Effective for taxable years beginning on or after January 1, 2013, annual salary reduction contributions to health FSAs will be limited to \$2,500, indexed for inflation.
-In order to implement this limit, employers that provide FSAs will need to amend their plan documentation, including their enrollment materials, and place appropriate restrictions on automatic reimbursement procedures, such as the use of debit cards.

-Waiting Periods Limited to 90 Days.
+In order to implement this limit, employers that provide FSAs will need to amend their plan documentation, including their enrollment materials, and place appropriate restrictions on automatic reimbursement procedures, such as the use of debit cards. - Waiting Periods Limited to 90 Days.
 Effective as of January 1, 2014, no insured group health plan or self-insured plan may impose a waiting period in excess of 90 days.
 Employers that have longer waiting periods or that only permit admission on certain days (for example, the first of the month) will need to amend their plan materials to reflect this change.